As the Greek philosopher Heraclitus identified more than two thousand years ago, the only thing that is constant is change.

 This can be an emotional time and so it’s easy to make rash financial decisions.
 There will be plenty to consider, including the potential sale of your home and the division of any other assets.

 How will you provide for children?
 Do you need new protection for your family?

 And what about your pensions?
-Can these be shared or split and, if so, will you need to make additional pension provision?
+Can these be shared or split and, if so, will you need to make additional pension provisions?

-As we have seen above, the pandemic has forced many people into rethinking their plans.
+As we have seen above, the pandemic has forced many people to rethink their plans.
 You may have decided that you want to retire now – but can you afford to do so?